Jovans55/Webflix/README.md

 # React + Vite

+## THIS REPO AND CODE IS UNDER THE SOLE OWNERSHIP OF JOVAN STOSIC AND NOT FOR USE BY ANY OTHER ENTITY THIS IS ONLY FOR VIEWING NOT FOR ANY OTHER REASON

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: